 This easy keto blueberry cheesecake is perfect for a larger gathering!
-It requires no baking and is bursting with blueberry flavour.
+It requires no baking and is bursting with blueberry flavor.
 One slice is just 4.8g net carbs.
-A wonderful creamy low carb cheesecake that simply tastes of summer.
+A wonderfully creamy low carb cheesecake that simply tastes of summer.

-My family actually called this the king of all cheesecakes!
+My family actually called it the king of all cakes!
 But trust me, despite its indulgent appearance this keto cheesecake with blueberries is so simple to make.

-The awesome thing is that this is a no bake cheesecake, and it does not even require gelatine to set.
-Which means it it is suitable for the most novice of keto baker!
-All you need is time for it to set - ideally over night.
+SIMPLE.
+This easy no-bake cheesecake does not even require gelatine to set.
+It is suitable for novice keto bakers!
+It requires only 15 minutes of prep.
+All you need is time for it to set - ideally overnight.

-The tasty buttery crust is made from a mix of almond and coconut flour and for the filling, I mixed some of the blueberry topping through a portion of the cheesecake batter and added dollops as I spread it with the rest of the filling.
-This way you get an intense burst of blueberry cheesecake in-between vanilla cheesecake.
+SO MUCH FLAVOR.
+The gluten-free, buttery crust is made from a mix of almond and coconut flour.
+For the filling, I mixed some of the blueberry topping through a portion of the cheesecake batter and added dollops as I spread it with the rest of the filling.
+It is out of this world good.

 Let's do a quick run-through of the ingredients:

-Powdered sweetener - I used an erythritol and monk fruit sweetener, which is a 1:1 sugar replacement.
-If you only have granulated sweetener, blend it in a food processor until it's powdered.
-You could also use another sugar free sweetener such as xylitol or allulose.
+- Powdered sweetener - I used an erythritol and monk fruit sweetener, which is a 1:1 sugar replacement.
+You could also use xylitol or allulose.

-Melted butter - for the cheesecake crust.
-You can also use coconut oil here.
+- Melted butter - for the cheesecake crust.

-Heavy whipping cream - We call this double cream here in the UK.
+- Heavy whipping cream - We call this double cream

-Vanilla extract and salt - essential for flavour.
+- Vanilla extract and salt - Optional: 1 tablespoon lemon juice.

-Blueberries - I used frozen, but fresh should also work.
+- Blueberries - I used frozen.
 If you're using fresh berries, reduce the cooking time by a few minutes.

-Xanthan gum - This is important because it helps the blueberry sauce set.
-You can use guar gum instead, or circa twice the amount of ground chia seeds.
+- Xanthan gum - This is important because it helps the blueberry sauce set.
+You can use guar gum instead, or twice the amount of ground chia seeds.

-Grease a 8 inch / 20cm non-stick loose bottom or springform baking pan with a little melted butter.
+Grease an 8-inch / 20cm non-stick loose bottom or springform baking pan with melted butter.
 I also lined the base first with a cut circle of parchment paper.

 Press the base mix into the bottom and smooth with the back of the spoon to get the edges nice and neat.

-Meanwhile, make the easy blueberry sauce.
+BLUEBERRY SAUCE.
 Add the frozen berries to saucepan with powdered sweetener and water.
-Simmer for 10 mins on a medium heat until the berries are just soft.
+Simmer on a medium heat until the berries are just soft.

-Remove from the heat and drain 5 -6 tbsp of the liquid.
+Remove from the heat and drain some of the liquid.
 Sprinkle over the xanthan gum, stir well and allow to fully cool to thicken.
 Placing the sauce in the fridge will speed this up.

 Once the sauce is fully cooled, put about 1 cup of filling in a clean bowl.
-Stir through about ¼ cup of the sauce.
+Pour in ¼ cup of the sauce and combine.

 You don’t need to be too precise here.
 I added a few white dollops on top of the blueberry dollops too.
 Level with a spatula to form a smooth top.